Distributed nonparametric regression imputation for missing response problems with large-scale data

-(ii)$T\log C_{N,K}^{-1} - 0.5\log N - \log \zeta_{K} \to \infty$, where $T$ is the number of iterations which can be seen as a tuning parameter. \end{itemize} Condition (C.7) is a widely-used condition in the literature of sieve method \citep{newey1994asymptotic,ai2003efficient,belloni2015some}.
-Condition (C.8) imposes some restrictions on the approximation error.
-The constant $r$ appearing in (C.8) and (C.10) depends on the dimension of the covariate vector, the smoothness of $m(\cdot)$ and $\pi(\cdot)$ and the basis functions.
-Under Condition (C.1), Condition (C.8) is satisfied with $r = q/d$ if $X$ has compact support and the basis functions are polynomial functions, B-splines, trigonometric polynomial functions or wavelet bases.
+(ii)$T\log C_{N,K}^{-1} - 0.5\log N - \log \zeta_{K} \to \infty$, where $T$ is the number of iterations which can be seen as a tuning parameter. \end{itemize} Condition (C.8) is a widely-used condition in the literature of sieve method \citep{newey1994asymptotic,ai2003efficient,belloni2015some}.
+The lower bound on the minimum eigenvalue in (C.8) requires the basis functions not to be too co-linear, which is important for establishing the optimization property of the iterative algorithm in the SDI method.
+The upper bound on the maximum eigenvalue is needed to establish the convergence rate of $\tilde{\Sigma}$ and $\hat{\Sigma}$ to their population counterpart $\Sigma$.
+Condition (C.9)(i) is a mild moment condition required to establish the probability bound in the proof.
+Condition (C.9)(ii) imposes some restrictions on the approximation error.
+The constant $r$ appearing in (C.9) and (C.11) depends on the dimension of the covariate vector, the smoothness of $m(\cdot)$ and $\pi(\cdot)$, and the basis functions.
+Under Conditions (C.1), (C.2) and (C.3), Condition (C.9)(ii) is satisfied with $r = q/d$ if the basis functions are tensor products of polynomial functions, B-splines, trigonometric polynomial functions or wavelet bases \citep{lorentz1986approximation, chen2007large}.